-1.07 "Ford Retiree" shall mean a former Ford Business Employee, or a surviving spouse or beneficiary of a former Ford Business Employee, who had terminated service with Ford or Visteon and is receiving retirement benefits under a Ford sponsored

-1.08 "General Retirement Plan" or "GRP" shall mean the General Retirement Plan of Ford Motor Company and its participating subsidiaries.

-1.09 "Global Ford Business Employees" shall mean all employees of Ford or its Subsidiaries or Affiliates who are engaged in the conduct of the Business prior to the Transfer Date, including but not limited to

-- (i) Ford Business Employees; and - (ii) Persons who are enrolled on the payroll of a Subsidiary or Affiliate of Ford engaged in the Business as of the Transfer Date, or persons who are no longer active but who had been employed by a Subsidiary or Affiliate engaged in the Business at any time prior to the Transfer Date ("Subsidiary Employees").

-1.10 "Global Visteon Employees" shall mean all employees of Visteon or its subsidiaries or affiliates who are engaged in the conduct of the Business after the Transfer Date, including but not limited to

-- (i) Visteon Employees; and - (ii) Subsidiary Employees who as a result of the transfer of Ford's interest in the Subsidiary or Affiliate to Visteon as of the Transfer Date, became employed by, or became the responsibility of, a subsidiary or affiliate of Visteon on the Transfer Date.
+- 1.07 "FORD RETIREE" shall mean a former Ford Business Employee, or a surviving spouse or beneficiary of a former Ford Business Employee, who had terminated service with Ford or Visteon and is receiving retirement benefits under a Ford sponsored retirement plan as of the Benefit Transition Date or who terminated employment with Ford or Visteon on or before the Benefit Transition Date and is eligible on the Benefit Transition Date to receive immediate or future retirement benefits (including deferred vested benefits) under the Ford sponsored retirement plan. - 1.08 "GENERAL RETIREMENT PLAN" OR "GRP" shall mean the General Retirement Plan of Ford Motor Company and its participating subsidiaries. - 1.09 "GLOBAL FORD BUSINESS EMPLOYEES" shall mean all employees of Ford or its Subsidiaries or Affiliates who are engaged in the conduct of the Business prior to the Transfer Date, including but not limited to - (i) Ford Business Employees; and - (ii) Persons who are enrolled on the payroll of a Subsidiary or Affiliate of Ford engaged in the Business as of the Transfer Date, or persons who are no longer active but who had been employed by a Subsidiary or Affiliate engaged in the Business at any time prior to the Transfer Date ("Subsidiary Employees"). - 1.10 "GLOBAL VISTEON EMPLOYEES" shall mean all employees of Visteon or its subsidiaries or affiliates who are engaged in the conduct of the Business after the Transfer Date, including but not limited to - (i) Visteon Employees; and - (ii) Subsidiary Employees who as a result of the transfer of Ford's interest in the Subsidiary or Affiliate to Visteon as of the Transfer Date, became employed by, or became the responsibility of, a subsidiary or affiliate of Visteon on the Transfer Date.